temich/svintl/README.md

 <h1>You have {@render intl.example.hello(count)}</h1>
 ```

-The translation prompt strives to provide clear explanations.
+The translation prompt provides clear guidance on using functions across languages to implement phrases with language-specific rules.

-That's it.

 ## CLI